Monday, June 27, 2011

 In ancient Egypt the Beja were called "Medjayu."
 These metalworking nomads from the eastern Nubian desert were recognized for their military skills.
 They served as mercenaries in the Egyptian army and policed the desert in the late Old Kingdom.
 At the end of Egypt's Second Intermediate Period (ca. 1640–1550 B.C.) they played a role in expelling the Hyksos from the Nile Delta.
 The Medjayu buried their dead in a distinctive way in circular "pan graves" which they marked with the decorated skulls of bulls, gazelles and goats.
 These have been found in cemeteries of Upper Egypt and Lower Nubia beginning in the Second Intermediate Period.
 (Source: Sudan, 2000–1000 B.C., Heilbrunn Timeline of Art History.
 The Metropolitan Museum of Art) They brought gold to Egypt from mines deep in the heartland of Nubia and Kush.

 The Beja (Arabic: البجا) are Kushitic people who live in parts of Sudan, Egypt and the Horn of Africa.
-Their name comes from the ancient Egyptian word for meteroric iron - bja (metal from heaven), and they were metalworkers.
+Their name comes from the ancient Egyptian word for meteoric iron - bja (metal from heaven), and they were metalworkers.
 Beja corresponds to the Sanskrit word bija, meaning semen or seed.
-Meteoritic iron was used in the fabrication of iron beads in Nubia about 6000 years ago.
+Meteoric iron was used in the fabrication of iron beads in Nubia about 6000 years ago.
 These beads may have been perceived as seeds from heaven which brought divine power to the wearer.
-Meteoritic iron was used in the fabrication of crooks and flails, the symbols of the Egyptian and Kushite pharaohs.
+Meteoric iron was used in the fabrication of crooks and flails, the symbols of the Egyptian and Kushite pharaohs.
 These symbols were believed to give the ruler powers from heaven.

 Prehistoric painting of warrior-priests carrying crooks and flails, found in Sudan.